azuredevcollege/cognitive-services-kitchen-sink/README.md

 - [Langauge support for Translation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support)
 - [Langauge support for Language Sentiment Analysis](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/sentiment-opinion-mining/language-support)

-## Challenge 4 - Implement language detection for Language (sentiment)
+## Challenge 4 - Implement language detection for Language (sentiment analysis)

 Challenge number 4 is a little more tricky.
 Remember trying out the language service and doing a sentiment analysis in challenge 1?
 You had to select the language of the text you wrote to do the sentiment analysis on.

 This time we will implement automatic language detection.
-Under _src_ > _views_ > _LanguageView.vue_ alter the source code in such a way that it can detect the language automatically.
+Under _src_ > _views_ > **LanguageView.vue** alter the source code in such a way that it can detect the language automatically.
 Check out the [JavaScript SDK documentation](https://docs.microsoft.com/en-us/javascript/api/@azure/ai-text-analytics/?view=azure-node-latest), which will help you get there.

 ## Challenge 5 - Implement another face detection feature